The Far Ultraviolet Background: The Galaxy

 \subsection{The Warm Ionized Medium}

-\citet{djb82} investigated two-photon emission from the WIM and concluded that it could not account for the FUV background. \citealt{mhb91}, \citealt{R92} and \citealt{sek+11} came to similar conclusions.
+\citet{djb82} investigated two-photon emission from the WIM and concluded that it could not account for the FUV background. \citet{mhb91} and \citet{R92} and came to similar conclusions.
 Rather than compute the expected two-photon emission from the physical parameters of the WIM (as was done in the past papers) we prefer the simpler approach of estimating the two-photon brightness directly from observations of H$\alpha$.
 At the temperature of the WIM (8,000\,K), assuming case B, we expect that for every two-photon decay there are 1.47 H$\alpha$ photons.

 In Figure~\ref{fig:WHAM_Intensity} we display the histogram of Galactic H$\alpha$ surface brightness as recorded in the Wisconsin H$\alpha$ Mapper Sky Survey (WHAM-SS or WHAM for short; \citealt{hrt+03,hrm+10}).
 From these figures we conclude that the Galactic H$\alpha$ emission towards the Galactic polar cap is approximately 0.5\,R. We subtract 20\% to account for contribution resulting from scattering of H$\alpha$ emission by cirrus clouds \citep{wgb+10,dd11}.
-The expected two-photon decay rate is then $0.27\,R$ which corresponds to 22.7\,CU in the FUV band.
+The expected two-photon decay rate is then $0.27\,R$ which corresponds to 23\,CU in the FUV band, consistent with the estimate of 18--36\,CU \citep{sek+11}.